jbakjaskier/credit-cushion/README.md

    - Can get the document by calling docusign envelope document ✅
    - Pipe the document to Gemini to answer relevant questions from customer ✅
    - UI in the Loan provider space for this document chat.✅

+7. Added notes with AI that helps loan provider with manual resolution.

 Working > Perfect